Last Updated on September 17, 2021

 I bought one share of MoPac stock.
 Then I went to the railroad’s HQ in St. Louis, Missouri.
 I demanded (as was my right) to see the name and address lists of the as-yet unclaimed shares.
 I ran down the “lost stockholders” and handled the exchange in most cases, for a 50% contingent fee.

 Ultimately, I ended up owning around five% of Missouri Pacific.
 This outfit was a major US corporation.
 I was only around 22.
-Tracing the missing heirs of those old shares made me a multi-millionaire.
+Heirs search of those old shares made me a multi-millionaire.

 One surprising observation was that there is almost no competition for serious money.
 The average Joe or Sally just looks for “a job.”
 If they don’t find someone who will hire them and tell them exactly what to do, they may get on the dole and spend much of the rest of their life watching TV.